paloma-cito/ecl-builder-ui/README.md

 ## Build

-Run `ng build --prod --output-hashing none && node concatenate.js` to build the project.
+Run `ng build --configuration production --output-hashing none && node concatenate.js` to build the project.
 This will give you a bundled file in the output folder.

 ## Running unit tests